10 Extracurricular Activities to Boost Your College Application

 Try out for a play at your school or local theater

 Even if you’re not going to a fine arts or drama school, sharing your love for theater shows another element of your personality that may not be reflected through your academics or other extracurricular activities.
-Experience in local theater can also help you develop your public speaking skills, leading you to be more confident in class presentations, job interviews, networking, and more!
+Experience in local theater can also help you develop your public speaking skills, leading you to be more confident in class presentations, job interviews, and networking situations!

 Get a job